Privacy & Risks

 Potential click fraud was another type of activity that we observed coming from these networks.
 Doing click-fraud or silent ad sites means that the computers with “passive income” software are used as exit nodes to “click” on advertisements in the background.
 Advertisers have to pay for ineffective clicks (no one really saw the ads) and the network traffic looks almost identical to a normal user clicking on the ads at home.

 SQL injection is a common security scan that attempts to exploit user input validation vulnerabilities in order to dump, delete, or modify the content of a database.
 There are a number of tools that automate this task.
-However, doing security scanning without proper authorisation and doing SQL injection scans without a written permission from the website owner is criminal activity in many countries and may result in prosecution.
+However, doing security scanning without proper authorization and doing SQL injection scans without a written permission from the website owner is criminal activity in many countries and may result in prosecution.
 We have observed a number of attempts to probe for SQL injection vulnerabilities from many “passive income” software.
 This kind of traffic is risky and users who share their connections could potentially be involved in legal investigations.

 Another similar set of activities with similar risks that we observed is scans from tools.
 These scans attempt to access the /etc/passwd file by trying to exploit various vulnerabilities — when successful, this signifies that a system is vulnerable to arbitrary file exposure and allows an attacker to obtain the password file on a server.
 Hackers use such software vulnerabilities to retrieve arbitrary files from vulnerable websites.
 Needless to say, it is illegal to conduct such activities without written permission from the server’s owner.